trailofbits/algo/README.md

 ## Features

-* Supports only IKEv2 w/ a single cipher suite: AES GCM, SHA2 HMAC, and P-256 DH
+* Supports only IKEv2 w/ a single cipher suite: AES-GCM, HMAC-SHA2, and P-256 DH
 * Generates Apple Profiles to auto-configure iOS and macOS devices
 * Provides helper scripts to add and remove users
 * Blocks ads with a local DNS resolver and HTTP proxy (optional)
-* Sets up limited SSH tunnels for each user (optional)
+* Sets up limited SSH users for tunneling traffic (optional)
-* Based on current versions of Ubuntu and StrongSwan
+* Based on current versions of Ubuntu and strongSwan
-* Installs to DigitalOcean, Amazon EC2, Google Cloud Engine, or your own server
+* Installs to DigitalOcean, Amazon EC2, Google Cloud Engine, Microsoft Azure or your own server

 ## Anti-features